ArmanDris/ChessEngines/README.md

 This project is built on top of the chess game I made 😀.
 I want to make some chess engines to play against eachother so I can rank them and maybe put them against human players.

+### 8 - 12
+DrunkEngine should be all set up.
+Putting it against RandomEngine it will win or draw every time.
+I see that right away Drunkbot will just take all the pieces and then lost all of its pieces trying to check the enemy king.
+I think that HippieEngine will be able to smoke them both when it is finished.

 ### 8 - 11
 I have finally made the game run smoothly again 😁.
 DrunkEngine still needs some logic but so far it is good.
 Engines now get passed a const reference to a board object so that they can set all their member variables equal to the GameBoard.
 This is important because en-passent and castling need the game log as well as the board state.
 This also cleans up the jank with needing to set the turn each time I call getMove().
 Drunk move is also very very fun to watch.